PhoenixPhantom/Maturaarbeit_R.Scagnetti_2023-24/README.md

 >   <img alt="Info" src="https://raw.githubusercontent.com/Mqxx/GitHub-Markdown/main/blockquotes/badge/dark-theme/info.svg">
 > </picture><br>
 >
-> After some concideration and getting used to the project, I do not feel the title proposed at the beginning fits the scope of this project and what is possible to be accieved therein.
-Therefore I propose my Maturaarbeit to be retitled to "Combat in 3D open world videogames."
+> After some consideration and getting used to the project, I decided the title proposed at the beginning fits the scope of this project and what is possible to be achieved therein.
+Therefore I propose my Maturaarbeit to be retitled to "Combat design in an 3D open world videogame."

-## Creating a viedeogame
+## The Contents of This Work: Creating a Videogame
-To create a “real” videogame – meaning one that people would voluntarily play - many individual parts are crucial.
-That includes the construction of the levels where the game is played, creating the assets used therein and coding responses and logic are only some examples.
-And most of these crucial snippets of a game require some time as well as different skillsets to do right.
+To create a “real” videogame – meaning one that people would voluntarily play - many seperate parts are crucial.
+That includes the construction of the levels where the game is played, creating the assets used therein.
+Coding responses and logic are only some examples.
+And most of these crucial snippets of a game require significant effort as well as different skillsets to do right.

-The time requirements of this work, therefore, make it difficult to go into depth in all these departments.
-So as the title of this page suggests, this work will mainly focus on one part of a video game: _combat design_.
+But the required effort to go into depth on all these topics, makes it very difficult to be achieved a "Maturarbeit".
+So as the newly suggested article implies, this work will mainly focus on one part of a video game: _combat design_.

-Still, a videogame cannot simply be made of only one of its crucial parts if any sort of playability should be maintained.
-Therefore, the work should, while focused on combat design, still include very basic aspects of the most important other departments.
+Nevertheless, a videogame cannot simply be made of only one of its crucial parts if any sort of playability should be achieved.
+Therefore, this work will, while focused on combat design, still include some of the above mentionned aspects.

-This way, it should be possible to create a playable game with a very basic game loop, while still going into depth in one aspect.
+This would make it possible to create a playable game with a very basic game loop, while still going into depth in a single aspect.

-To provide the most essential functionalities, this work will make use of the current version of Epic Games’ Unreal Engine 5 (UE5) and incorporate some assets from the Unreal Engine Marketplace which are all listed in the second to last paragraph.
+To provide the most essential functionalities, this work will make use of the current version of Epic Games’ Unreal Engine 5 (UE5) and incorporate some assets from the Unreal Engine Marketplace which are all listed [here](#UsedAssets).

 ## References

+<a name="UsedAssets"></a>
 ### Used Assets
 * Starter Content – Epic Games Inc: One of the in-engine project setup options
 * Quadruped Fantasy Creatures - PROTOFACTOR INC: https://www.unrealengine.com/marketplace/en-US/product/7f7775996f7442b187f6fa510ec9d289